sharetribe/flex-docs/src/docs/tutorial-rental/listing-settings-customizing-listing-search/index.md

 ---

-Some aspects of the listing search, are set in the Listing fields, which we touched on, in [the previous article of the tutorial](LINK TO THE LISTING FIELDS].
-To set the Listing search go to Build → Content → Listing search.
+Some aspects of the listing search, are set in the Listing fields, which we touched on, in [the previous article of the tutorial](www.sharetribe.com/docs/pilot-day-guides/creating-listing-fields).
+To set the Listing search go to Build → Content →
+Listing search.

 ## Search type